For studying Norwegian, Books and courses are not the only things you should always pay attention to.

 The Wave is the story of a natural disaster experienced by a Norwegian village.

-It portrays a family’s sight for survival from a high tidal wave caused by a massive landslide.
+It portrays a family’s fight for survival from a high tidal wave caused by a massive landslide.

 The spectacular scenes and the sustained tension throughout the film keep you glued till the end.